gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ### Mac instructions

 To install Gatsby and Node.js on a Mac, it is recommended to use [Homebrew](https://brew.sh/).
-A little set-up in the beginning can save you from some headaches later on!
+A little set-up, in the beginning, can save you from some headaches later on!

 #### How to install or verify Homebrew on your computer: